tednaphil/tic-tac-toe/README.md

 ## Context
 - The comp build, functionality, and initial bug fixes took about 10 hours of work time
 - Refactoring to reduce redundancies and improve semantic tag use took 3-4 additional hours of work time
-- This solo project was completed in the 5th week of Mod 1 of the Turing Front End Engineering program
+- This solo project was completed in the 5th week of learning JavaScript, HTML, and CSS in the Turing Front End Engineering program
 ### Learning Goals
 - Demonstrate understanding of DRY JavaScript and event delegation
 - Understand the difference between the data model and how data is displayed on the DOM